Leao seals 'perfect week' by snatching top spot for Milan

 Just two points separate Italy's top three as third-placed Napoli are themselves one behind Inter -- who have a game in hand -- in a title race which could go down to the wire.

-Milan were offered very little resistance by Samp, who are sliding towards the relegation zone after their fifth defeat in six matches.
+Milan met very little resistance from Samp, who are sliding towards the relegation zone after their fifth defeat in six matches.

-Olivier Giroud, who came into Sunday's match having scored four goals since last weekend, was twice denied in the second half by superb saves from Wladimiro Falcone.
+Olivier Giroud, who came into Sunday's match having scored four goals since last weekend for Milan, was twice denied in the second half by superb saves from Wladimiro Falcone.

 First the veteran France international was denied after puling off an acrobatic bicycle kick just before the hour mark, and 14 minutes later he could only watch on in disbelief as Falcone plucked his close-range header our from under the bar.